Drinks can maker Ball in talks to buy UK rival Rexam

 Under UK takeover rules, Ball has until March 5 to say whether it will make a formal offer or walk away.
 Ball executives declined to take questions about the proposal during a post-earnings conference call on Thursday.

-Rexam and Ball, suppliers to Coca-Cola Co (KO.N) and Anheuser-Busch InBev (ABI.BR), are two of the three big players in the global beverage can market.
+Rexam and Ball, suppliers to Coca-Cola Co and Anheuser-Busch InBev, are two of the three big players in the global beverage can market.
 Each controls slightly more than a fifth of the market.

-Their nearest competitor, Crown Holdings Inc (CCK.N), has a 19 percent share, according to Vertical Research Partners.
+Their nearest competitor, Crown Holdings Inc, has a 19 percent share, according to Vertical Research Partners.

 “The combination, strategically, just makes a ton of sense,” said Macquarie Research analyst Albert Kabili.